The Agencies have made minor revisions to the Tri-Agency Guide on Financial Administration (the “Guide”), with changes taking effect on April 1, 2022.

 * Only the grant recipient can delegate their authority to use grant funds to others.
 Similarly, only grant recipients or individuals duly delegated by grant recipients are able to authorize grant expenditures or other charges to the recipient’s grant account.

-The new Guide takes effect as of April 1, 2020.
+The new Guide took effect on April 1, 2020.
 U of T grant recipients of Agency funds are required to follow the principles and directives in the new Guide in combination with U of T policies and guidelines and applicable Tri-Agency program / funding opportunity literature.

 This four-part tutorial is aimed at helping grant recipients understand the new Guide.